Tully–Fisher relation: History

-The relationship was first published in 1977 by astronomers R. Brent Tully and J. Richard Fisher.
+where L is luminosity, V(0) is the global profile (rotational velocity), and alpha is the power law index that correlates to the slope of the relation.

 The luminosity is calculated by multiplying the galaxy's apparent brightness by $4\pi d^2$, where $d$ is its distance from Earth, and the spectral-line width is measured using long-slit spectroscopy.

 A series of collaborative catalogs of galaxy peculiar velocity values called CosmicFlow uses Tully–Fisher analysis; the Cosmicflow-4 catalog has reached 10000 galaxies.
 Many values of the Hubble constant have been derived from Tully–Fisher analysis, starting with the first paper and continuing through 2024.

 Subtypes

+Baryonic Tully-Fisher relation.
+Data compiled from various sources.

 Several different forms of the TFR exist, depending on which precise measures of mass, luminosity or rotation velocity one takes it to relate.
 Tully and Fisher used optical luminosity, but subsequent work showed the relation to be tighter when defined using microwave to infrared (K band) radiation (a good proxy for stellar mass), and even tighter when luminosity is replaced by the galaxy's total stellar mass.
 The relation in terms of stellar mass is dubbed the "stellar mass Tully Fisher relation" (STFR), and its scatter only shows correlations with the galaxy's kinematic morphology, such that more dispersion-supported systems scatter below the relation.
 The tightest correlation is recovered when considering the total baryonic mass (the sum of its mass in stars and gas).
 This latter form of the relation is known as the baryonic Tully–Fisher relation (BTFR), and states that baryonic mass is proportional to velocity to the power of roughly 3.5–4.